pyrustic/pyrustic/tREADME.md

 - `pyrustic.viewable.Viewable`: bring an intuitive lifecycle system to your `Views` by making them implement `Viewable`.
 The mega-widgets in this framework implement `Viewable`.
 - the `Framework` comes with many awesome widgets (mega-widgets to be precise): `Table`, `Scrollbox`, `Toast`, `Tree` and more.
 - `pyrustic.jasonix`: a `library` included in the `Framework` which makes it so cool to work with `JSON` files. `Pyrustic Suite` uses extensively this `library` to store user preferences, configuration data and more.
 With this `library`, you can initialize preferences/configuration/whatever files easily, thanks to the internal mechanism of `Jasonix` that creates a copy of the given default `JSON` file at the target path. `Jasonix` also comes with a lock to open `JSON` files in readonly mode.
+- for obvious reasons (clue: `beta`), `Pyrustic Suite` does not take the risk of deleting the files it needs to get rid of, instead it moves them to a `cache` folder.
 - and more...

 <!-- Requirements -->